aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pst-to-word/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PST to Word?</h2>

+For a Python developer, who is trying to add a PST to WORD conversion feature within application, it is important to understand why this conversion is necessary.
+PST files are used to store emails, contacts, calendar entries, and other data in a single file.
+This makes it easier to transfer data between different email clients.
+However, PST files are not compatible with Microsoft Word, which is the most popular word processing software.
+Therefore, it is necessary to convert PST files to Word format in order to use them in Word documents.

+<h2>How Aspose.Total Helps for PST to Word Conversion?</h2>

-For a Python developer, who is trying to add a PST to WORD conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word WORD format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make it easy to automate the conversion process from PST to Word using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word WORD format.
+This makes it easy to convert PST files to Word format and use them in Word documents.

 {{% /blocks/products/pf/feature-page-summary %}}